Westcoast Limited collects, uses and is responsible for certain personal information about you.

 It would be helpful to start by explaining some key terms used in this policy:

-Document Owner: Data Protection Office ver 1.0 GDPR For Information Email: email@example.com This personal information is required to provide our products and services to you.
-If you do not provide personal information we ask for, it may delay or prevent us from providing these to you.
+This personal information is required to provide our products and services to you, for the safeguarding and administration of our business, and for any other purpose that we specifically notify to you.
+If you do not provide personal information we ask for, it may delay or prevent us from providing our products or services to you or disrupt those other purposes.

 We collect most of this personal information directly from you—in person, by telephone, text or email and/or via our website and apps.
 However, we may also collect information: